NYJustice/URL-Shortener-API/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Simple URL sahortener API built with Django.
+Simple URL shortener API built with Django.

 <p align="right">(<a href="#top">back to top</a>)</p>